pitadomingos/RAC-s/docs/SYSTEM_ADMIN_MANUAL.md

 ---

-## 5. Enterprise Management (Multi-Tenancy)
+## 5. Enterprise Management (New)

-The system now supports Multi-Tenancy, allowing a single deployment to manage multiple client companies (Tenants) and their hierarchy.
+The system now supports Multi-Tenancy, allowing a single deployment to manage multiple client companies and sites.

-### The Platform Dashboard
-When logged in as **System Admin**, the "Corporate Dashboard" transforms into a **Platform Command Center**.

-*   **Tenant Selector:** A filter bar allowing you to toggle between "All Tenants" or a specific Enterprise (e.g., "Vulcan").
-*   **Cascading Filters:**
-    *   Selecting a Tenant dynamically updates the "Contractor" dropdown to show only sub-contractors belonging to that enterprise.
-    *   The "Department" and "Site" filters also respect the selected Tenant context.
-*   **Tenant Matrix:** A dedicated view comparing the compliance health of different Enterprises side-by-side.
-This allows you to spot which client requires intervention.
-*   **Employee Aggregation:** The system calculates KPIs (Compliance %, Total Workforce) by mapping individual employees to their parent Tenant via the `Company` field.

 ### Creating a New Enterprise
 1. Go to **System Settings** > **Companies** (Only available to `System Admin`).